Id Software: The end of the classic lineup

-Quake was released on June 22, 1996 and was considered a difficult game to develop due to creative differences.
+Quake was released on June 22, 1996, and was considered a difficult game to develop due to creative differences.
 Animosity grew within the company and it caused a conflict between Carmack and Romero, which led the latter to leave id after the game's release.
 Soon after, other staff left the company as well such as Michael Abrash, Shawn Green, Jay Wilbur, Petersen and Mike Wilson.
 Petersen claimed in July 2021 that the lack of a team leader was the cause of it all.
 In fact, he volunteered to take lead as he had five years of experience as project manager in MicroProse but he was turned down by Carmack.

 ZeniMax Media and Microsoft

 On June 24, 2009, it was announced that id Software had been acquired by ZeniMax Media (owner of Bethesda Softworks).
 The deal would eventually affect publishing deals id Software had before the acquisition, namely Rage, which was being published through Electronic Arts.
-ZeniMax received in July a $105 million investment from StrongMail Systems for the id acquisition, it's unknown if that was the exact price of the deal. id Software moved from the "cube-shaped" Mesquite office to a location in Richardson, Texas during the spring of 2011.
+ZeniMax received in July a $105 million investment from StrongMail Systems for the id acquisition, it's unknown if that was the exact price of the deal.
+While the two companies were open to technology sharing, John Carmack ruled out larger changes like having Bethesda use id Tech for The Elder Scrolls, or exchanging IPs to develop Doom RPGs and Fallout first person shooters. id Software moved from the "cube-shaped" Mesquite office to a location in Richardson, Texas during the spring of 2011.

 On June 26, 2013, id Software president Todd Hollenshead quit after 17 years of service.
 On November 22, 2013, it was announced id Software co-founder and Technical Director John Carmack had fully resigned from the company to work full-time at Oculus VR which he joined as CTO in August 2013.
 He was the last of the original founders to leave the company.

 Tim Willits left the company in 2019.
-ZeniMax Media was acquired by Microsoft for US$7.5 billion in March 2021 and became part of Xbox Game Studios.
+ZeniMax Media was acquired by Microsoft for US$7.5 billion in March 2021 and became part of Microsoft Gaming.